Back to Blog

 Article not finished

-So why is it so hard to get an empty space to be able to use for your PopUp shop, or PopUp space?
-Why won't landlord let you in and let you use the space.
+So why is it so hard to get an empty space to be able to use for your pop-up shop, or pop-up space?
+Why won't landlords let you in and let you use the space.
 Surely it is better off being used rather than left empty?

-I created the PopUp Business School back in 2012 with Simon Paine and for the last 7 years we have been travelling around the UK and recently the world running our events in other people's spaces and I wanted to share with you how we do this and a guide on how to get your own PopUp space
+I created the Rebel Business School back in 2012 with Simon Paine, and for the last 7 years we have been travelling around the UK, and recently the world, running our events in other people's spaces.
+I wanted to share with you how we do this and a guide on how to get your own pop-up space.

 Have a clear vision

-One of the most amazing businesses we helped start was a PopUp team room that travelled around the north of England brining with it amazing China Cups, tea and lovely scones and setting up in the most amazing locations.
-They created an incredible business running PopUp Tea Rooms around the north of England.
+One of the most amazing businesses we helped start was a pop-up tearoom that travelled around the north of England brining with it amazing China cups, tea, and lovely scones, and setting up in the most amazing locations.
+They created an incredible business running pop-up tearooms around the north of England.

 Here are some questions for you to explore to help clarify your vision for the space:

-Take that vision and put it on a one page document that you can share with people.
-After you have pitched they will invariably say that is great send me some "stuff" and if you have got it then you can stay on their heals and press to make it happen!
+Take that vision and put it on a one-page document that you can share with people.
+After you have pitched it they will invariably say that it's great and to send them some "stuff".
+If you have got it then you can stay on their heels and press to make it happen!

-We have an expression that we repeat at the PopUp Business School which is:
+We have an expression that we repeat at the Rebel Business School, which is:

 You don't get what you deserve in life, you get what you ask for - Alan Donegan